 The City of Philadelphia and Temple University’s College of Science and Technology are proud to present the Greater Philadelphia Regional Junior Science and Humanities Symposium (JSHS).
 JSHS is designed to challenge, engage, and publicly recognize students (Grades 9-12) conducting research in the sciences, technology, engineering, or mathematics (STEM).
 Individual students compete for scholarships and recognition by presenting the results of their original research efforts before a panel of judges and an audience of their peers.
 By participating in regional and national symposia, students may participate in a forum honoring individual achievement in STEM, network with peers who have similar interests, hear research presentations by other students, develop skills to help prepare for undergraduate and graduate pursuits in STEM fields, hear nationally renowned scientists speak on their work, qualify for significant scholarships and other recognition, and advance to the national symposium.

-Thank you to everyone who attended the 2017 Greater Philadelphia Regional Junior Science and Humanities Symposium!
-We will begin recruiting students and mentors for the 2018 JSHS in October.
+Thank you to everyone participated in the 2018 Greater Philadelphia Regional Junior Science and Humanities Symposium.

 The Greater Philadelphia Regional Junior Science and Humanities Symposium is a collaborative effort between Temple University’s College of Science and Technology, the City of Philadelphia’s Commerce Department, the Mayor’s Office of Education, the United States Departments of the Army, Navy, and Air Force, and the Academy of Applied Sciences.
 The College of Science and Technology is generously providing funding for the Philadelphia regional symposia, as well as hosting event in their new state-of-the-art Science Education and Research Center.
 The Department of Defense is also generously providing funding for the regional symposia and the national JSHS scholarships.